USA Swimming & Arizona Swimming Commitment to Safe Sport

 - Locker Room Policy

 - Risk Management Manual

 - USA Swimming Minor Athlete Abuse Prevention Policy & Educational Documents

 - Background Checks & Pre-employment Screening information

 - Deal With a Concern – USA Swimming

 - List of Individuals Permanently Suspended or Ineligible for Membership

-- USAS Safe Sport Abuse Reporting form (online)
+- USA Swimming Safe Sport Abuse Reporting form

-These websites listed contain both information on bullying along with resources to combat bullying.
+The websites listed contain information and resources to combat bullying.

-- Federal Anti-Bullying Website – A Government Website containing information on bullying.
+- Stopbullying.gov – A government website containing information on bullying.